sul-dlss-deprecated/lyberservices-scripts/README.md

 The assembly robots will automatically create jp2 derivates from any TIFFs, JP2s, or JPEGs.
-If you are working on a legacy project that has JP2s already that were generated from source TIFFs, you should **not** stage those files during pre-assembly, or else you will end up with two JP2s for each TIFF.
+If you are working on a legacy project that has JP2s already that were generated from source TIFFs, you should **not** stage those files during pre-assemble, or else you will end up with two JP2s for each TIFF.
 You can do this by using a regex to exclude .JP2 files or by only staging certain subfolders.
 If you do stage the JP2 files and they have the same filename as the TIFF (but with a different extension) they will be kept as is (i.e. they